mattapet/flow-to-ts-vscode-runner/README.md

 ### Converting files

 Converts a single file from Flow to Typescript.
+Files with `.jsx` extension will generate `.tsx` files.

 **Requirements:**